metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana-smart-contract.md

 ```

+In the above code, 5 accounts are passed.

-In Solana it is recommended to derive the account addresses using Program Derived Addresses (PDA).
-They are a deterministically generated address based on the program ID
+1. An `spl_token_mint` account is created.
+In Solana, it is recommended to derive the account addresses using Program Derived Addresses (PDA).
+They are a deterministically generated address based on the program ID.
+Please refer [this](https://www.brianfriel.xyz/understanding-program-derived-addresses/) to know more about PDAs.

+We setting other metadata fields like `mint::authority` and `mint::freeze_authority` to `payer`.
+We are setting `mint::decimals` to `0` for easy demonstration purpose.
+You could set the value to any number as you like-to.

+2. `payer` is the one who is paying for calling `create_mint` instruction(discussed in next section).
+The account is a `signer` account and is set to `mut`.

+3.

 ```rust